 The main benefit of blockchain technology is that a copy of each piece of information is stored on every device in the network.
 This means that it’s essentially tamper-proof.

 How does this help with warehouse management?
 Simply put, it reduces the chance of theft and lost inventory.
 Data can be accessed remotely and is always correct and up-to-date.

 It improves decision-making too.
-Warehouse managers can forecast sales and demand using blockchain data due to it being correct and accessible.
+Warehouse managers can forecast sales and demand using blockchain data due to it is correct and accessible.

 3. Autonomous Vehicles

 Autonomous vehicles aren’t a new concept in warehouse management.
 Amazon, for example, has been using Iot in warehouse management for years in the form of robots.

 As with all other automated processes, robots are meant to speed up repetitive jobs to free up human workers for more complicated tasks.
 In a warehouse, this means moving stock and calculating routes to shelves.